Penal system in China: Judicial

 Death penalty with immediate execution must be approved by the Supreme People's Court.
-Death penalty is not applicable to pregnant women, minors, and in most cases seniors more than seventy years old.
-If a woman is found pregnant anytime while detained or incarcerated before execution even if she miscarried, the execution will be cancelled, and the sentence reverted, and the court must redetermine appropriate sentence.
+The death penalty is not applicable to pregnant women, minors, and in most cases, seniors more than 70 years old.
+If a woman is found pregnant anytime while detained or incarcerated before execution, even if she miscarried, the execution will be cancelled and the sentence reverted, and the court must redetermine an appropriate sentence.

 If sentenced to imprisonment of any kind, pre-trial time detained will be deducted from the actual time needed to serve, and for those sentenced to public surveillance, one day detained will be count as two days served.

 Administration

 Prisons are managed by prison administration of local departments of justice, and detention centers are managed by police departments.
 For those sentenced to administrative or criminal detention, the holding cells are administrated by local police department.
 For those sentenced to fixed term or life imprisonment or death penalty, they are admitted into prisons managed by local prison administration overseen by Prison Administration Beaureu of Ministry of Justice.